gewarren/cleanrepo/README.md

 - Group different types of output, e.g. files not in a TOC, then files with same name but different path in TOC.
 - Show image files that aren't linked to anywhere.
 - Show include files that aren't linked to anywhere.
+- Show files in TOCs that have redirect_urls.
+(Note: should this handle central redirect files too?)
+- Do a friendly diff of two TOC files: number of topics in each, topics in one file but not the other, sub-node comparisons, (nodes that have a link in one file but not the other)